marcotoronto/rdm-test/content/06-2_Documentation_Metadata.md

 # Documentation and Metadata

-## Metadata
-Metadata is often described as "data about data" and helps answer the questions of who, what, when, where, why.
-This descriptive data is essential for creating FAIR and open data, and ensuring that the datasets you preserve will be accessible for many years to come.

-Metadata makes it easier for researchers to:
-- share their data,
-- publicize their data,
-- locate and retrieve data sets from others.

 ## The FAIR Principles
 Metadata, the descriptive data about your project, supports your project's ability to be FAIR.